-- Excluding companies involved in the production/trading or that are involved in controversial weapons, tobacco and coal and tar sands. - Applying an OECD screening on the negative impact of companies on people and the environment - Reduction of CO2 intensity by gradually adjusting the benchmark.

-- Excluding a number of companies that are active in the fossil fuel sector which (i) do not commit themselves to the Paris Climate Agreement and the increased ambitions of COP26 and (ii) do not have a convincing and verifiable climate transition strategy. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- Excluding companies involved in the production/trading or that are involved in: controversial weapons, tobacco and coal and tar sands. - Applying an OECD screening on the negative impact of companies on people and the environment - Applying a CO2/GHG target - Excluding a number of companies that are active in the fossil fuel sector which (i) do not commit themselves to the Paris Climate Agreement and the increased ambitions of COP26 and (ii) do not have a convincing and verifiable climate transition strategy. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?